azuredevcollege/trainingdays/day6/challenges/challenge4.md

 ***
 **6: Docker commit**

-Dockerfile is not the only way to create an image.
+Dockerfile isn't the only way to create an image.
 We can convert a container to an image too.
 It can be useful to commit a container’s file changes or settings into a new image.
-This allows you to debug a container by running an interactive shell, or to export a working dataset to another server.
+This allows us to debug a container by running an interactive shell, or to export a working dataset to another server.
 Generally, it is better to use Dockerfiles to manage your images in a documented and maintainable way, but sometimes this type of commit method is also needed.
 Let's try this.
 First let's create a container and create a file in it.

 Type:
 ```shell